ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 The script should analyze an overlapped Paint window but it does not.
 API Monitor log checking confirms that an issue is the same as a **PixelGetColor** function one.
 The **GetDC** function receives a **NULL** input parameter.
 Therefore, **PixelSearch** function process a desktop DC always.

 [**PixelChecksum**](https://www.autoitscript.com/autoit3/docs/functions/PixelChecksum.htm) is another function that can be handy to analyze dynamically changing pictures. **PixelGetColor** and **PixelSearch** functions provides a precise information regarding to the specified pixel. **PixelChecksum** works different.
-It allows you to detect that something have been changed into a specified region of a picture.
+It allows you to detect that something have been changed into a specified region of a screen.
 This kind of information is useful for performing bot's reaction on game events.
 But a further detailed analysis of a detected event is needed.

 This is a **PixelChecksum.au3** script with a typical use case of the function:
 ```